yokose-ks/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

      * - smallint
        - 2 byte integer, sometimes used for enumerated values.
      * - tinyint
-       - 1 byte integer, usually used to indicate a Boolean field with 0 = False and 1 = True.
+       - 1 byte integer, usually used to indicate a Boolean with 0 = False and 1 = True.
      * - varchar
        - String, typically short and indexable.
 The length is the number of chars, not bytes (so Unicode friendly).
      * - longtext